patsoong/CS506FinalProject/README.md

 ---

+## Data Processing

+We implemented a structured **data-processing workflow** for preparing the NBA team data for modeling and predictive analysis through **data cleaning and integration** and **feature engineering**.

+---

+### Data Cleaning and Integration

+The raw data used in this project came from multiple Kaggle datasets.
+These sources contained detailed game-level and team-level statistics, but they were not immediately usable for machine learning.

+**The Kaggle data included:**
+- Game logs (every regular-season and playoff game)
+- Basic and advanced team statistics
+- Opponent statistics
+- Possession-based efficiency data
+- League-wide summary tables

+While rich, this data was spread across multiple CSVs, used different naming conventions, and sometimes duplicated the same metrics at game-level and season-level.
+A major cleaning and integration effort was required to convert these raw files into a single, consistent dataset.

+### What the Statistical Terms Mean (Glossary)

+To make the dataset interpretable, here are short definitions of the key metrics included in the Kaggle dataset and used in our feature engineering:
+- SOS (Strength of Schedule)
+Measures how difficult a team’s opponents were on average.
+Positive = tougher schedule, negative = easier.
+- Offensive Rating (ORtg)
+Points scored per 100 possessions — measures scoring efficiency.
+- Defensive Rating (DRtg)
+Points allowed per 100 possessions — lower is better.
+- Net Rating
+ORtg − DRtg
+One of the strongest predictors of team dominance.
+- Pace
+Estimated number of possessions per game.
+Needed for era normalization.
+- eFG% (Effective Field Goal Percentage)
+Adjusts FG% to give extra credit for 3-pointers.
+- TS% (True Shooting Percentage)
+Efficiency metric including 2P, 3P, and free throws.
+- ORB% / DRB% (Offensive & Defensive Rebound Percentage)
+Measures how many available rebounds a team secures.
+- Assist Ratio / Turnover Ratio
+Measures ball movement and ball security per 100 possessions.
+- Average Point Differential (avg_point_diff)
+Points scored minus points allowed per game — one of the most important predictors of championships.

+These metrics were originally dispersed and sometimes inconsistent across CSVs, so consolidating and recomputing them was essential.

+### Cleaning & Integration Steps (Expanded)
+After investigating all raw files, we merged and cleaned the data through the following major steps:
+1. Loaded and standardized raw CSVs:
+Converted naming conventions (e.g., “Team” vs “team_name”) Ensured join keys matched across datasets
+Standardized season formats (e.g., “1995–96” → “1996”)
+2. Extracted season-level features:
+Computed win percentage, total wins, losses
+Aggregated per-game data into per-season summaries Removed playoff games to ensure training data uses only pre-championship info
+3. Merged game statistics with team-level advanced metrics:
+Recombined ORtg/DRtg, pace, eFG%, TS%, rebound percentages Merged opponent-adjusted statistics
+Integrated strength-of-schedule tables
+4. Consolidated dataset to one row per team per season This ensured each row corresponds to a single prediction target.
+5. Returned final unified dataset

+This final dataset contains all raw, engineered, and season-normalized features used by our models.

+---

 ## Data Visualization

 For the exploratory analysis portion of this project, we focused on identifying patterns that distinguish championship-winning NBA teams from non-champions and understanding how league competitiveness has evolved over time.